Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \subsection{Identification of First Responses}

-In this study, we focus on responses from project maintainers, as their deeper understanding of the project enables them to evaluate PRs more effectively.
-To identify maintainers, we follow an approach similar to \citep{bock_automatic_2023}.
-We consider a maintainer as a developer with write permissions.
-This status not only enables them to perform critical maintenance tasks but also gives them the authority to make decisions on accepting or rejecting PRs.
-To identify maintainers, we analyze each developer's activity within the project, looking for any of the following events that require privileged access: \texttt{added\_to\_project}, \texttt{deployed}, \texttt{deployment\_environment\_changed}, \texttt{locked}, \texttt{merged}, \texttt{moved\_columns\_in\_project}, \texttt{removed\_from\_project}, \texttt{review\_dismissed}, \texttt{unlocked}, and \texttt{user\_blocked}.
-Additionally, we consider actions such as merging a PR using other nonstandard methods (e.g., through commit messages that include keywords to resolve a PR, like ``resolves \#123'') or closing someone else's PR as privileged events (since users can close their own PRs without requiring any special access).
-Developers observed engaging in any of these privileged events are classified as maintainers henceforth.
+In this study, we focus on responses from project maintainers, as their deeper knowledge of the project enables them to evaluate PRs more effectively.
+Following an approach similar to \citet{bock_automatic_2023}, we consider developers with privileged access within the project PRs as PR maintainers.
+This status not only enables them to perform key PR maintenance tasks, but also allows them to make decisions about accepting or rejecting PRs.
+To identify PR maintainers, we analyze each developer's activity within the project PRs, looking for any of the following privileged PR-related events \citep{bock_automatic_2023}: \texttt{added\_to\_project}, \texttt{deployed}, \texttt{deployment\_environment\_changed}, \texttt{locked}, \texttt{merged}, \texttt{moved\_columns\_in\_project}, \texttt{removed\_from\_project}, \texttt{review\_dismissed}, \texttt{unlocked}, and \texttt{user\_blocked}.
+In addition to these events, we consider actions such as merging a PR using other nonstandard methods (e.g., through commit messages that include keywords to resolve a PR, like ``resolves \#123'') or closing someone else's PR as privileged events (since users can close their own PRs without requiring any special access).
+Finally, we classify any developer associated with any of the aforementioned actions as a PR maintainer of the project henceforth.